mamaral/Onboard/README.md

 Customization
 =============

-The `iconImageView`, `titleLabel`, `bodyLabel`, and `actionButton` properties are exposed for customizing fonts, sizing, etc., and the spacing between elements on the content pages can be customized
+The `iconImageView`, `titleLabel`, `bodyLabel`, and `actionButton` properties are exposed for customizing fonts, sizing, etc., and the spacing between elements on the content pages can be customized as well:

 ```objective-c
 onboardingVC.topPadding = 20;